Hybridization Number on Three Rooted Binary Trees is EPT: Conclusions

 \section{Conclusions}

-It seemed natural enough to try to reconstruct a hybridization network from the corresponding AAF and \leo{to guess} the wiring structure that determines how the AAF components need to be glued together to achieve this.
-In the case of two trees, no guessing is required: the AAF carries the necessary information.
-For more than two trees, there are only a constant number of choices for the wiring of the root of each component, so with $\OhOf{k}$ components, one obtains an $\OhOf{c^k \cdot \poly{n}}$-time algorithm.
-Unfortunately, guessing the wiring structure of AAF components turned out not to be enough, even for three trees, because there are examples of three input trees such that every optimal network displaying these trees contains an \emph{invisible component}: a group of nodes that are isolated from all taxa once all hybridization edges are deleted, see Figure~\ref{fig:invisible} \leo{in the introduction}.
+\revA{For two trees, a hybridization network can easily be constructed in polynomial time once the AAF is known.
+No guessing is required since the AAF carries all the necessary information.
+For more than two trees, it seemed natural enough to try to guess the wiring structure that determines how the AAF components need to be glued together into a network.
+For any constant number of trees, there are only a constant number of choices for the wiring of the root of each component, so with $\OhOf{k}$ components, one would obtain an $\OhOf{c^k \cdot \poly{n}}$-time algorithm.} Unfortunately, guessing the wiring structure of AAF components turned out not to be enough, even for three trees, because there are examples of three input trees such that every optimal network displaying these trees contains an \emph{invisible component}: a group of nodes that are isolated from all taxa once all hybridization edges are deleted, see Figure~\ref{fig:invisible} \leo{in the introduction}.
 We call these components invisible because they are not represented in any form in the AAF.

 Guessing the number and structure of these invisible components seems extremely challenging.
-In this paper, we showed that one can get away without having to guess these components in the case of three trees because, for three trees, these components are not invisible after all: They may not be represented in the AAF, but they are present as nodes in the three input trees, at least as long as we consider only canonical networks (and we have shown that we may do this without loss of generality).
+In this paper, we showed that one can get away without having to guess these components in the case of three trees because, for three trees, these components are not invisible after all: They may not be represented in the AAF, but they are present as nodes in the three input trees, at least as long as we consider only tight networks (and we have shown that we may do this without loss of generality).
 This is the key to our $\OhOf{c^k \cdot \poly{n}}$-time algorithm for three trees.
 Unfortunately, it appears that we simply scraped by.\comment{LI}{Scraped by???} While the framework of our algorithm extends to more than three trees, it seems that already for four trees, there are input instances where the optimal network includes truly invisible nodes: nodes whose only purpose is to change the way in which edges of the tree images are braided together along network edges, see Figure~\ref{fig:braided}.
 Thus, the main open problem is to discover structural properties that, while unlikely to eliminate the need to guess the existence of these braiding structures in the network altogether, at least limit the number of possible guesses to be explored.

 Another interesting question that arises from our work is whether guessing the wiring of the extended AAF components as part of the reconstruction is necessary at all, at least in the case of three trees.
 Since all these components are visible in the input trees, it could be possible that one can construct the entire network directly from the AAF, that is, as in the case of two trees, the hard core of the problem is finding the right AAF.
 However, we conjecture that this is not the case: i.e., that even given the deletion AAF of an optimal hybridization network for the three input trees, it remains NP-hard to find the network.